adjimi-lionelle/staging-kulmapeck/public/docs/chat_api_requirements.md

 The frontend expects the following data to be provided by the backend:

 - `websocket_url`: The WebSocket server URL
-- `token`: Authentication token for the current user's WebSocket connection
+- `token`: Authentication token for the current user's WebSocket connection (obtained from `/websocket/token` endpoint)
+- `group_id`: The subject chat ID to connect to

 ## Data Structures